Check Point ships a suite module.

 You want to change employee AI behaviour, not just enforce policy at the extension.

 Aona pairs hard-block DLP with real-time coaching at the moment of a risky prompt and structured AI upskilling programs.
-Check Point documents user coaching cues and runs the public Gandalf game, but does not document a structured in-product upskilling program.
+Check Point documents user coaching in the module, but not a structured in-product upskilling program, and independent reviews of the young product are still scarce.

 What each tool actually does